 Moreover, this is a spectacular place to visit in autumn.
 Here you’ll be in awe of the mosaics of colour.
 In addition, and if you are lucky, you might hear the echoing roar of our red deer stags.
 Autumn brings the rutting season.

 For the visitor to Strathglass, there are plenty of ways to enjoy the scenery.
 Travel on foot, on mountain bike or on horseback.
 You can even go on a rewarding hike to a summit over 1,000m!
 If you prefer a more sedate low-level trail, then there are routes to suit all abilities including the long-distance trail.
 For example, try The Kintail Way.

 There are plenty of opportunities for outdoor sport.
-With salmon fishing at Culligran and golf at Aigas, for example.
+For instance, try salmon fishing at Culligran or golf at Aigas, for example.
 Wildlife enthusiasts will be delighted to hear that a wide variety of animals and birds can be spotted in the area.
 From the majestic red deer, black grouse and golden eagles, to osprey, ptarmigan, capercaillie, pine martens and otters.
 To name but just a few.

 Glen Affric is filled with modern and ancient history.
-From ancient burial chambers and brochs dating back thousands of years!
-In more recent times (in the 1940s and 1950s) the area became the location for some of Scotland’s hydroelectric power schemes.
-Mullardoch Dam is just one of the interesting structures that continues to play an important part in Scotland’s energy industry.
+For instance, there are ancient burial chambers and brochs dating back thousands of years!
+Subsequently, in more recent times (the 1940s and 1950s) the area became the location for some of Scotland’s hydroelectric power schemes.
+For example, Mullardoch Dam is just one of the interesting structures that continues to play an important part in Scotland’s energy industry.

 Find accommodation, tours, attractions, events and restaurants to help you plan your trip